indus/brexit.js/README.md

 <!-- after  --> <a href="https://brexit.js.org/uk/?to=https://www.gov.uk">GOV</a>
 ```

-*Feel free to call ```brexit``` again e.g. if the DOM has changed and new links need to be handled; I also thought about a function to reverse the BREXIT and to restore the original state - but I think that is pointless*
+*Feel free to call ```brexit``` again e.g. if the DOM has changed and new links need to be handled; I also thought about a function to reverse the BREXIT and to restore the original state - but I think that would be even more pointless...*

 There are customized pages for the follwing country codes and ccTLDs:
 [eu](https://brexit.js.org/eu/?to=https://github.com/indus/brexit.js),